abhileenss/MailieAI/VISION.md

 ## The Future of Founder Productivity

-Email is just the beginning.
-PookAi represents a new category of **Concierge Intelligence** - AI that doesn't just automate tasks, but actually understands the unique cognitive load and priority patterns of startup founders.
+Email is just the beginning. mailieAI represents a new category of **Concierge Intelligence** - AI that doesn't just automate tasks, but actually understands the unique cognitive load and priority patterns of startup founders.

 We're building the AI assistant that every founder wishes they had: smart enough to understand what matters, reliable enough to trust with critical communications, and respectful enough of privacy to use with sensitive business information.